 With some difficulties, but at the end successfully, the participating artists responded to these concepts:

 A structure: A structure has a domain that is a collection of elements.
-The elements can be points, lines, shapes, particular fragments of a larger whole, etc. What makes a structure is not just the choice of its domain.
-Once the domain is fixed, one needs to identify some relations between its elements.
+The elements can be points, lines, shapes, particular fragments of a larger whole, or anything in general.
+What makes the domain a structure is a choice of relations between its elements.

 Binary relations: Relations involving pairs of objects are called binary.
-In an artwork there could be many natural choices for binary relations, such as larger, thinner, brighter, parallel, of the same color, of similar shape, etc.
+In an artwork there could be many natural choices for binary relations, such as larger, thinner, brighter, parallel, of similar shape, etc.

 ISOMORPHIC GRAPHS